Richard Rodgers: Personal life

-In 1930, Rodgers married Dorothy Belle Feiner (1909–92).
-Their daughter, Mary (1931–2014), was the composer of Once Upon a Mattress and an author of children's books.
-The Rodgers later lost a daughter at birth.
-Another daughter, Linda (1935–2015), also had a brief career as a songwriter.
-Mary's son and Richard Rodgers's grandson, Adam Guettel (b.
-1964), also a musical theater composer, won Tony Awards for Best Score and Best Orchestrations for The Light in the Piazza in 2005.
-Peter Melnick (b.
-1958), Linda Rodgers's son, is the composer of Adrift In Macao, which debuted at the Philadelphia Theatre Company in 2005 and was produced Off-Broadway in 2007.
-Mary Rodgers' book Shy: The Alarmingly Outspoken Memoirs of Mary Rodgers was published posthumously in 2022, and included her frank revelations and assessments of her father, family and herself.
+In 1930, Rodgers married Dorothy Belle Feiner.
+Their first daughter, Mary, composed Once Upon a Mattress and wrote children's books.
+The Rodgerses later lost a daughter at birth.
+Their youngest daughter, Linda, also had a brief career as a songwriter.
+Mary Rodgers's book Shy: The Alarmingly Outspoken Memoirs of Mary Rodgers was published posthumously in 2022, and includes frank revelations and assessments of her father, family, and herself.
+Both Mary's and Linda's sons are also musical theater composers.
+Mary's son, Adam Guettel, won Tony Awards for Best Score and Best Orchestrations for The Light in the Piazza in 2005.
+Peter Melnick, Linda's son, is the composer of Adrift In Macao, which debuted at the Philadelphia Theatre Company in 2005 and was produced Off-Broadway in 2007.

 Rodgers was an atheist.
-He was prone to depression and alcohol abuse and was at one time hospitalized.
+He was prone to depression and alcohol abuse, and was at one time hospitalized.

-Rodgers was portrayed by Tom Drake in the Metro-Goldwyn-Mayer film Words and Music, a semi-fictionalized depiction of the partnership of Rodgers and Hart.
+Tom Drake portrayed Rodgers in the Metro-Goldwyn-Mayer film Words and Music, a semi-fictionalized depiction of the partnership of Rodgers and Hart.
 In Richard Linklater's 2025 film Blue Moon, he is played by Andrew Scott, who won the Silver Bear for Best Supporting Performance at the 75th Berlin International Film Festival.

 Death

-Rodgers died in 1979, aged 77, after surviving cancer of the jaw, a heart attack, and a laryngectomy.
+Rodgers died at his home in Manhattan on December 30, 1979, at the age of 77, after surviving cancer of the jaw, a heart attack, and a laryngectomy.
 He was cremated, and his ashes were scattered at sea.

 Legacy

 In 1990, the 46th Street Theatre was renamed the Richard Rodgers Theatre in his memory.
-In 1999, Rodgers and Hart were each commemorated on United States postage stamps.
-In 2002, the centennial year of Rodgers' birth was celebrated worldwide with books, retrospectives, performances, new recordings of his music, and a Broadway revival of Oklahoma!.
-The BBC Proms that year devoted an entire evening to Rodgers' music, including a concert performance of Oklahoma!
-The Boston Pops Orchestra released a new CD that year in tribute to Rodgers, entitled My Favorite Things: A Richard Rodgers Celebration.
+In 1999, Rodgers and Hart were each commemorated on U.S. postage stamps.
+In 2002, the centennial year of Rodgers's birth was celebrated worldwide with books, retrospectives, performances, new recordings of his music, and a Broadway revival of Oklahoma!.
+The BBC Proms devoted an entire evening to Rodgers's music, including a concert performance of Oklahoma!, and the Boston Pops Orchestra released the CD My Favorite Things: A Richard Rodgers Celebration.